rdevans87/youtube-live/README.md

 * Must use ReactJS in some way (even if minimal).
 * Must use a Node and Express Web Server.
 * Must be backed by a MySQL or MongoDB Database with a Sequelize or Mongoose ORM.
-* Musthave both GET and POST routes for retrieving and adding new data.
+* Must have both GET and POST routes for retrieving and adding new data.
 * Must be deployed using Heroku (with Data).
 * Must utilize at least two libraries, packages, or technologies that we haven’t discussed.
 * Must allow for or involve the authentication of users in some way.